benofben/the_intelligent_property_investor/chapters/quips.md

 "Buy land, they're not making it anymore." -Mark Twain

-"My life would be perfect if I lived in the house" -Meghan Daum
+"Life would be perfect if I lived in that house." -Meghan Daum